Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 If it has the proper 10.x.x.x IP address, well done!
 Move on to **Part 2**.

-If the network information if wrong, you can remove it and try again by running:
+If the network information is wrong, you can remove it and try again by running:

 ```powershell
 Remove-NetIPAddress -InterfaceAlias "Internal Network" -AddressFamily IPv4